 Furniture Makers use tools and equipment such as:

 You must wear protective equipment for certain tasks and make sure your environment is well ventilated.

 Being able to read, write and speak Welsh may be an advantage when you’re looking for work in Wales.

 Personal Qualities and Skills

-To do this job well, you will need:
+To become a Furniture Maker, you will need: